Clean Rooms

 Class 100 Clean Rooms

-Federal Standard 209 regulated and never exceed 100 particles per foot.
+Federal Standard 209 regulated, never exceeding 100 particles per cubic foot of air.

 Class 1000 Clean Rooms